 My specialty is working with trauma.
 Trauma has been defined as any negative experience in life causing havoc in relationships and other aspects of daily life.
 Given this broad definition, it allows me to work with those affected by every day stress, anxiety, depression, addiction and other compulsive behaviors, relationship issues, codependency, co-occurring disorders, and more.
 I find great value in helping others locate an integrated and authentic self through the use of many different therapies, including Eye Movement Desensitization and Reprocessing (EMDR) and Gottman Method couples therapy.
 Collaboration, creativity, and fun are integral to my work.

-Pasadena Site Supervisor
+Pasadena Site Coordinator

 Lizzete Banuelos, LMFT

-San Marino Site Supervisor
+San Marino Site Coordinator

 Cristina Castrillon, LMFT